gitagogaming/TouchPortal-Windows-MediaMixer/README.md

 ## Action
 ![Action List](images/actions.png)

-- Volume Mixer: Mute/Unmute process volume
+- Mute/Unmute process volume
     - This allows you to Toggle/Mute/Unmute any program you pick.
 - Adjust App Volume
-    - It allows you to Increase/Decrease/Set any application Volume
+    - It allows you to Increase/Decrease/Set/Mute any application Volume
 - Audio Output/Input Device Switcher
     - This allows you to change global default or communication audio device.
 - Audio Output/Input Device Toggle